 Santa travels the world to bring toys for the good girls and boys using his magic sleigh.
 But did you know that Santa dives, too?
 You can join Santa in training as he goes for a dive at the Greater Cleveland Aquarium.
 (Don’t worry, you’ll be outside the tank!)

-Participate with the family on a seek-and-find activity before meeting Santa while he’s underwater.
+Participate with the family on a themed I-Spy activity before meeting Santa while he’s underwater.
+Tickets include full access to the aquarium, as well as a digital photo with SCUBA Claus.

 How Much: $24.95 for ages 13+, $18.95 for children ages 2-12, and free for children under 2.
 Passholder adults and children are $5.
 Advanced timed tickets are required.
 More info here.